AvinaashAnandK/fluffy/README.md

 Fluffy aims to simplify the development process by reducing boilerplate code & infrastructure setup that devs need to handle while integrating open-source AI models into their applications to address problems they encounter while solving for their core business logic.

 ## Context:
-- [X] Current platforms like 'Papers with Code' or 'Hugging Face' primarily cater to Data Scientists and ML engineers.
+- Current platforms like 'Papers with Code' or 'Hugging Face' primarily cater to Data Scientists and ML engineers.
 They are excellent at training, optimizing, and deploying models.
-- [X] However, for engineers, Product Managers, or technical founders, the process of finding, understanding, and quickly deploying the right models can be quite challenging.
+- However, for engineers, Product Managers, or technical founders, the process of finding, understanding, and quickly deploying the right models can be quite challenging.
     + Try searching for PAN number extraction from PAN card image on Google / Bing or Hugging Face, you would find it incredibly difficult to arrive at named entity recognition + OCR as one of the approaches for the question at hand
-- [X] This need for efficient model deployment is common, both in early-stage startups & in larger orgs.
+- This need for efficient model deployment is common, both in early-stage startups & in larger orgs.
-    + In early-stage startups engineers might lack specific data science experience
+    + In early-stage startups, engineers might lack specific data science experience
-    + In larger companies certain data science initiatives might be deprioritized due to the organization's broader focus.
+    + In larger companies, certain data science initiatives might be deprioritized due to the organization's broader focus.

 ## Work so far: